FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 Author              : Harish Badrinath < harish [at] fossee [dot] in >
-   Internal Reviewer   :
+   Internal Reviewer   : Kiran Isukapatla < kiran [at] fossee [dot] in >
    External Reviewer   :
    Langauge Reviewer   :
-   Checklist OK?       : <put date stamp here, if OK>
+   Checklist OK?       : 26-Feb-2012

 Script
 ------

 ..
 L1

-{{{ Show the  first slide containing title, name of the production team along with the logo of MHRD }}}
+{{{ Show the  first slide containing the title, name of the production team along with the logo of MHRD }}}

 ..
 R1

-Hello friends and welcome to the tutorial titled "Basics of LaTeX and its document structure".
+Hello friends and welcome to the tutorial on "Basics of LaTeX and its document structure".

 ..
 L2